Harry Grabiner, first and longest general manager of the White Sox, was born in Chicago.

 Side note: Grabiner’s daughter, June (stage name: Travis), became an actress, discovered in Miami at age 20 while watching a White Sox exhibition game.
 Born right before her father ascended to the GM role with the White Sox, she would appear in movies featuring such stars as Pat O’Brien, James Cagney, and Bette Davis, was Ronald Reagan’s leading lady in his first movie, and learned parachuting for a role from none other than Amelia Earhart.
 June also lived to age 93, passing away in Chicago in 2008 — one of the relatively rare fans to be alive for the White Sox World Series win in 1917 (age three) and 2005 (91).

-In the middle of a family fight involving the Comiskeys and the attempt to sell the Sox, Charlie Finley (yes, THAT Charlie Finley) offered $500,000 for the club.
-Dorothy Comiskey immediately began to give serious consideration to selling it to him, because that was a gigantic amount of money for its time, and surpassed the initial offer that came from Bill Veeck’s group.
+In the middle of a family fight involving the Comiskeys and the attempt to sell the Sox, Charlie Finley (yes, that Charlie Finley) offered $500,000 for the club.
+Dorothy Comiskey gave serious consideration to selling to him, because that was a gigantic amount of money for its time, and surpassed the initial offer that came from Bill Veeck’s group.
 However, Veeck had purchased (for $100!) an option period where he would have the first right to buy the team.
 Dorothy and her advisors tried to determine a fair price to buy that option back and instead sell to Finley, but were never able to pull it off.

 Thanks in part to a final judicial ruling in March 1959, and because he raised his initial offer, Veeck’s group finally took control of the White Sox right before the start of the regular season.

-Finley would eventually get into baseball as the controversial owner of the Kansas City and later Oakland Athletics.
+Finley would eventually get into baseball as the controversial owner of the Kansas City and later Oakland Athletics, with whom he’d win three straight World Series from 1972-74.